Harvest (wine): Hand picking

 Grüner Veltliner grapes being hand harvested at Hahndorf Hill vineyard in the Adelaide Hills in Australia.

 Despite the costs, some wineries prefer the use of human workers to hand-pick grapes.
 The main advantage is the knowledge and discernment of the worker to pick only healthy bunches and the gentler handling of the grapes.
 The production of some dessert wine like Sauternes and Trockenbeerenauslese require that individual berries are picked from the botrytized bunches which can only be done by hand.

 In areas of steep terrain, like in the Mosel, it would be virtually impossible to run a mechanical harvester through the vineyard.
 In many wine regions, migrant workers are a sizable composition of the harvest time work force as well as local student and itinerant workers.
 Karen Ross, president of the California Association of Winegrape Growers (CAWG), predicted that by 2007 as many as 70% of the employees in the California wine industry would be Mexican immigrants.

+A 1993 guidebook for young people wishing to live and work in Paris, gave the following advice about finding grape-picking (Les Vendanges) work in France:

+The grape-picking season begins about 15 September in the south of France and in the beginning of October in the other regions.
+Regions include Beaujolais, Aquitane, Pays de la Loire, Centre, Bourgogne, Midi-Pyrénées and Champagne.
+The salary is the departmental rate based on the SMIC (31.28frs per hour gross or 160-200frs a day net).
+Food and accommodation is normally provided and is deducted at the rate of 2 half-hours of SMIC.
+Each grape-picking camp lasts about 3 weeks.